GlitchSecure/website/_pages/about.md

 # Founder Section
-founders-title: "Founded and lead by"
+founders-title: "Founded by"
-#founders-title-glitch: "lead by"
-#founders-text: "Initially founded by an industry expert hacker with both a strong technical background and a history of technical leadership, GlitchSecure is also lead by an experienced B2B SaaS founder and leader."

 jade-title: "Hacker & Developer"
 jade-pronouns: "They/Them"
 jade-bio: "Jade, widely known as GlitchWitch, is a highly skilled and passionate hacker with a deep technical background.
-They are constantly pushing the boundaries to improve web security and develop cutting-edge security automations."
+They are constantly pushing the boundaries to improve web security through cutting-edge security automations and are dedicated to building a company that puts the very people who help grow it first. <br>"

-aaron-title: "Operations & Strategy"
-aaron-pronouns: "He/Him"
-aaron-bio: "Aaron is a seasoned founder with a proven track record of growing and building successful B2B SaaS companies.
-Collaborating with customers on difficult business challenges is what keeps his brain ticking."

 # Team Section
 team-title: "Driven by a"